 Make suitable provision for outdoor recreation and leisure facilities, including sports pitches with artificial surfaces and floodlighting provided that it can be demonstrated there would be no adverse impacts on the environment and residential amenity of existing and new communities.

-2. Where possible, provision should be made, for the implementation of landscape proposals at an early stage in the development programme.
+2. Where possible, the implementation of landscape proposals should take place at an early stage in each village development programme.

-3. Provision should be secured for the long-term management and maintenance of landscape and green spaces within the village boundary through a legal agreement as part of an overall governance strategy (Policy D2).
+3. Provision should be secured for the long-term management and maintenance of landscape and green spaces within the village boundary as part of an overall governance strategy (see Policy D2).

 POLICY BU1 – Housing and Residential Neighbourhoods